mParticle/mparticle-apple-sdk/README.md

 #### Working with Static Libraries

 mParticle's iOS SDK and its embedded kits are [dynamic libraries](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/OverviewOfDynamicLibraries.html), meaning their code is loaded into an app's address space only as needed, as opposed to a 'static' library, which is always included in full in the app's executable file.
 Some mParticle embedded kits rely on static libraries maintained by our partners.
 A static framework, wrapped in a dynamic library is incompatible with CocoaPods' `use frameworks!` option.
-Affected kits are: Appboy, AppsFlyer, comScore, Kahuna, Kochava and Localytics.
+Affected kits are: Appboy, AppsFlyer, comScore, Kahuna, Kochava, Localytics and Radar.

 Attempting to use these kits with `use_frameworks!` will result in the following error message: